-Your Tweetsie Railroad Day Out With Thomas™ ticket is valid for park admission and includes one train ride with Thomas the Tank Engine, as well as a variety of Thomas & Friends themed entertainment, including the opportunity to have your photo taken with Sir Topham Hatt, the Controller of the Railway on the Island of Sodor.
+Your Tweetsie Railroad Day Out With Thomas™ ticket is valid for a full-day park admission and includes one train ride with Thomas the Tank Engine, as well as a variety of Thomas & Friends themed entertainment, including the opportunity to have your photo taken with Sir Topham Hatt, the Controller of the Railway on the Island of Sodor.

 It is recommended that guests arrive at the event at least one hour before their scheduled departure.
 Feel free to come as early as you’d like to enjoy all of the other activities before your train ride!

 Absolutely!
 Guests are encouraged to capture their Day Out With Thomas memories for their photo albums and to share online.
 Don’t forget to tag your photos with the hashtag #DayOutWithThomas and @tweetsierr

 Day Out With Thomas is a family event that welcomes guests of all ages.
 There is even a designated area for "stroller parking" during the train ride.
 Strollers and wagons are available for rent at the Photo Depot on Main Street ($10 per day).
 Guests are encouraged to bring their own stroller.
 There is a limited supply and they are rented on a first-come, first-served basis and cannot be reserved in advance.